 Sore Muscles The Hydrotherapy use of hot tubs by athletes has skyrocketed.
 Tennis Magazine said it best: “Your skin and muscles loosen and relax from the increased blood circulation” adding that if muscles are injured: “A soak in a hot tub or whirlpool increases blood flow to the injured area, bringing nutrients to help repair the damage.”

 Arthritis The Arthritis Foundation concluded that warm water Hydrotherapy can help those with arthritis.“Hydrotherapy is one method of using water to help treat arthritis.
 The soothing warmth and buoyancy of the water makes it a safe, ideal environment for relieving arthritis pain.
 Using a spa adds another component to the therapy – massage.”

 Diabetes Hot tub hydrotherapy can also help control diabetes.
-A Colorado study of diabetes patients who soaked in a spa 30 minutes a day, 6 days a week found the average blood sugar level of the group dropped 13%.
-It concluded that the use of hot tub spas lowers blood pressure and blood sugar level.
+A Colorado study of diabetes patients who soaked in a hot tub 30 minutes a day, 6 days a week found the average blood sugar level of the group dropped 13%.
+It concluded that the use of a hot tub lowers blood pressure and blood sugar level.

 Other Medical Conditions The muscle relaxing and joint loosening benefits of hot tubs help those with depression, Carpal Tunnel Syndrome, Fibromyalgia, Tendonitis, Scoliosis and Bursitis.
 Hot tubs have even been known to provide significant help for those afflicted with Multiple Sclerosis and Cerebral Palsy.

-Emotional Satisfaction Be it enjoying your spa with friends and family, quietly pondering the stars, or simply catching snowflakes on your tongue, the time spent in your spa is quality time indeed.
+Emotional Satisfaction Be it enjoying your hot tub with friends and family, quietly pondering the stars, or simply catching snowflakes on your tongue, the time spent in your hot tub is quality time indeed.
 Take time to enjoy life – you’re worth it.